Ant-Brain/EfficientWord-Net/README.md

 ## Generating Custom Wakewords

 For any new hotword, the library needs information about the hotword, this information is obtained from a file called `{wakeword}_ref.json`.
 Eg: For the wakeword 'alexa', the library would need the file called `alexa_ref.json`

 These files can be generated with the following procedure:

 One needs to collect few 4 to 10 uniquely sounding pronunciations of a given wakeword.
 Then put them into a seperate folder, which doesnt contain anything else.

-Or one could use the following command to generate audio files for a given word, uses ibm neural tts demo api, Kindly dont over use it for our sake (lol)
+Or one could use the following command to generate audio files for a given word, uses ibm neural tts demo api.
+Kindly dont over use it for our sake.

 ```bash
 python -m eff_word_net.ibm_generate
 ```

 Finally run this command, it will ask for the input folder's location (containing the audio files) and the output folder (where _ref.json file will be stored).
 ```
 python -m eff_word_net.generate_reference
 ```